 I’ve told you guys before that CPU’s are mainly used for functioning the working process of the total computer.
-So the performance of CPU’s depends on their core numbers, clock and BUS speed.
+So the performance of CPU depends on their core numbers, clock, and BUS speed.
 Performances generally differ concerning these criteria.
 Heat dissipation is also a big factor, for which we use thermal paste and grease on the processor.

 The 3rd generation CPU’s (core i-3, i-5) performs well then the 2nd generation processors (Pentium, Celeron, etc).

 GPU’s performances differ based on their memory types.
 There are two types of GPU memory.
 The first one is DDR3 and the last one is GDDR5.
 GDDR% is the latest version.
 But you can’t say that GDDR5 is better than DDR3.
 Because these memory types synchronize with the memory types of the RAM.
 GDDR5 can match better with DDR4 or DDR3L RAM.
 Otherwise, you will not be able to find your desired performance.
 You can do a stress test on your GPU.

 For CPU cache memory is a very important thing.
 First of all, you need to know what cache memory actually is.
 Mainly it may compare to an advanced mathematical functioning process of the memory.
 Cache memory is 2 types.
 They are Level 1 cache (L1) and Level 2 (L2) cache memory.
 When L1 cache memory fails to operate its memory function (Noted as Cache miss) then L2 cache activates and supports the L1 cache memory.

 For GPU cache memory doesn’t create any effect on its performance.

 Suitable for Use

 Comparing GPU vs CPU, CPU is necessary and suitable for overall computers built-in applications.
 CPU serves the whole computer performance as well as its functioning.
 So the CPU is suitable for almost every program of a computer.

-In case of GPU, people who work for making Graphics and Rendering, Video editing, playing games etc, GPU is a must for them.
+In the case of GPU, people who work for making Graphics and Rendering, Video editing, playing games, etc, GPU is a must for them.
 In terms of video or photography editing, motion blur technology play a vital role.
 Otherwise, users can’t access their satisfaction because the CPU won’t be able to handle these applications without the help of the GPU.